mattsse/cargo-memex/README.md

 Another limitation of rust binaries is, that `debug` and `release` executables are visually indistinguishable.

-`cargo-memex` fixes this problem by displaying the two different target destinations by default with the corresponding segment of:
+`cargo-memex` fixes this problem by displaying the two different targets by default with the corresponding segment of:

 ![](./resources/hank.jpg)